-FY2023 ED/IES SBIR Program Solicitation Information
+The FY2023 ED/IES SBIR Program Is Now Closed

-- Phase IA solicitation #91990023R0001 is a request for proposals for $250,000 awards for 8-months for the research and development (R&D) and evaluation of prototypes of entirely new education technology products where no or limited previous technological development has occurred.
+- Phase IA solicitation #91990023R0001 was a request for proposals for $250,000 awards for 8-months for the research and development (R&D) and evaluation of prototypes of entirely new education technology products where no or limited previous technological development has occurred.
 The goal of the Phase IA track is to stimulate novel approaches to solve pressing problems in education.

-- Phase IB solicitation #91990022R0011 is a request for proposals for $250,000 awards for 8-months for R&D and evaluation of prototypes of a new component to be added to an existing education technology prototype or product.
+- Phase IB solicitation #91990022R0011 was a request for proposals for $250,000 awards for 8-months for R&D and evaluation of prototypes of a new component to be added to an existing education technology prototype or product.
 The goal of the Phase IB track is to strengthen existing research-based prototypes or products in addressing pressing problems in education.

-- Direct to Phase II solicitation #91990022R0012 is a request for proposals for $1,000,000 for 2-years for R&D and evaluation of new education technology products to ready existing researcher-developed evidence-based innovations (products, interventions, practices) for use at scale, and to plan for commercialization.
+- Direct to Phase II solicitation #91990022R0012 was a request for proposals for $1,000,000 for 2-years for R&D and evaluation of new education technology products to ready existing researcher-developed evidence-based innovations (products, interventions, practices) for use at scale, and to plan for commercialization.
 The existing education innovation is required to have originally been created by researchers at either universities (or other academic institutions) or non-profit education research organizations.
 Direct to Phase II projects are awarded without a prior Phase I award.